Last Updated: January 6, 2025

 It's also important to note that the Union was the first to table a "no escalation" agreement prior to the strike mandate vote (discussions took place in confidence by both parties).
 Although it is true that the CEC was the first to table mediation and binding interest arbitration, the Union will not agree to arbitration at this stage, for the reasons stated above.
 The Union did, however, agree to mediation, but the CEC does not want mediation without arbitration.
 We are at an impasse, but it is important that students understand the difference between last round and this term, in terms of binding interest arbitration.

-- Members must be signed members in good standing to receive strike pay.
-Ensure you are eligible for strike pay.
-Follow the 4 steps listed on our website: Preparation for Faculty – Humber Faculty Union (opseu562.org)
+• Members must be signed members in good standing to receive strike pay.
+To ensure you are eligible for strike pay and Local top-up, please follow the 4 steps listed on our website: https://www.opseu562.org/strike-preparation-for-faculty.

-4. Strike pay is earned on a daily basis but paid on a weekly basis.
-Payments will be deposited on Fridays.
+• Strike pay is earned on a daily basis but paid on a weekly basis.

-5. Faculty who are partial-load at two different locals during this strike will not receive double strike pay.
-(OPSEU Strike Policy, 25.2-5.3.12)
+• Faculty who are partial-load at two different Locals during the strike cannot receive double strike pay.

-6. Only members who perform the assigned strike duties will be paid.
-Any member who is involved in strikebreaking activity will not be compensated, and may be subject to further actions outlined in Article 30 of the OPSEU Constitution.
+• Only members who perform the assigned strike duties will be paid.
+Any member who is involved in strikebreaking activity (see “What constitutes strike-breaking?” section) will not be compensated, and may be subject to further actions outlined in Article 30 of the OPSEU Constitution.

 At the General Membership Meeting in June 2024, the membership passed the following motion: